Long Term Care Insurance Virginia Partnership Rates and Companies

 Virginia Long Term Care Partnership Reciprocity

-For those purchasing a qualified Long Term Care Partnership policy in another State, under their Long Term Care Partnership program, reciprocity means they will not lose their asset protection if they move to Virginia.
-The State of Virginia would also recognize accumulated asset protection for Medicaid qualification if the person were already receiving long term care benefits from their Long Term Care Partnership policy, before moving to Virginia.
+Reciprocity allows you to buy a qualifying Long Term Care Partnership insurance policy in another state and maintain its unique asset protection if you move to Virginia.
+The State of Virginia will also recognize accumulated asset protection for Medicaid qualification if you’re already receiving benefits under your Long Term Care Partnership insurance policy before moving to Virginia.
+The majority of states participate, but not all states have reciprocity.

 How Much Does LTC Insurance Cost In Virginia?